 Transactions denominated in foreign currencies are converted to the functional currency at the rates of exchange ruling on the dates on which the transactions first qualify for recognition.
-Monetary assets and monetary liabilities denominated in foreign currencies at financial reporting date are translated to functional currency using the closing rates of exchange at reporting date.
-Any exchange differences arising on the settlement of monetary assets and monetary liabilities, or on translating foreign denominated monetary assets and liabilities at the financial reporting date at rates different from those at which they were previously translated, are recognised in profit or loss.
+Monetary assets and monetary liabilities denominated in foreign currencies at the end of the reporting period are translated to functional currency using the closing rates of exchange at reporting date.
+Any exchange differences arising on the settlement of monetary assets and monetary liabilities, or on translating foreign denominated monetary assets and liabilities at the end of the reporting period at rates different from those at which they were previously translated, are recognised in profit or loss.